Assumed Names in Texas

-Texas has 254 counties.
+Texas has 254 counties as aforesaid.
 If you are obtaining a county-level assumed name for banking purposes and everyday usage, does it matter in which county you file?
 Surprisingly, not much.
 Even if you are doing business in Houston, a bank will usually accept a DBA from El Paso County for purposes of opening an account and ordering checks in the assumed name.
-Another noteworthy point: there is currently no central database linking the assumed name records of Texas counties.

 Trusts and DBAs

 Interestingly, the statute does not mention trusts, which are a common asset protection device.
 Are these covered by the law?
 Must a trust file a DBA if the trust is doing business under anything other than its complete formal name?
 Our view is in the affirmative, even though trusts are technically not stand-alone legal entities, though they often act as such in the real world.
-A trust likely falls under the term “company,” at least for purposes of this law; and “company” is defined as “a real estate investment trust, a joint-stock company, or any other business, professional, or other association or legal entity that is not incorporated, other than a partnership, limited partnership, limited liability company, limited liability partnership, or foreign filing entity.”
+Until a Texas case opines to the contrary, we will assume that a trust likely falls under the term “company,” at least for purposes of the assumed name statute; and “company” is defined as “a real estate investment trust, a joint-stock company, or any other business, professional, or other association or legal entity that is not incorporated, other than a partnership, limited partnership, limited liability company, limited liability partnership, or foreign filing entity.”
 But this is actually good news.
-If one has a land trust and is doing business with it then one should acquire a county-level assumed name and use it.
+If one has a land trust and is doing business with it then one probably and prudently should acquire a county-level assumed name and use it.